natanielruiz/dockerface/README.md

 sudo dpkg -i /tmp/nvidia-docker*.deb && rm /tmp/nvidia-docker*.deb
 ```

-Go to your working folder and create a directory called data, your videos and images should go here.
+Go to your working folder and create a directory called data, **your videos and images should go here**.
 Also create a folder called output.

 ```
 cd $WORKING_DIR